-4. Install the flat thrust washer and driven bevel gear on the shaft; then using the universal joint and vise to hold the shaft, install a new nut and tighten to specifications.
+4. Install the flat thrust washer and driven bevel gear on the shaft; then using the universal joint and vise to hold the shaft, install a new nut and tighten to 72 ft-lb.

 5. Use a center punch to stake the nut to the driven shaft.